-Should stockholders wish to communicate with the board of directors or any specified individual directors, such correspondence should be sent to the attention of the General Counsel and Corporate Secretary, at 235 Yorkland Blvd., Suite 900, Toronto, Ontario M2J 4Y8.
-The General Counsel and Corporate Secretary will forward the communication to the board of directors.
+Should stockholders wish to communicate with the board of directors or any specified individual director, such correspondence should be sent to the attention of the Head of Legal and Corporate Secretary, at 235 Yorkland Blvd., Suite 900, Toronto, Ontario M2J 4Y8.
+The Head of Legal and Corporate Secretary will forward the communication to the board of directors, or specified individual director, as appliable.